kakyoism/kkappkit/README.md

 - Dev integrates backend implementation to frontend based on the configuration
 - Optionally, dev builds a standalone app bundle for distribution based on the configuration

-## Why not use a full-fledged framework like PySide, PyGTK?
+## Why not use a full-fledged framework like PySide, PyGTK, or Electron?
 - Most of them are too big for small tools, making CI and distribution difficult; Tkinter is the only first-party GUI lib, which simplifies distribution
-- They aim for flexibility and power, which makes them hard to learn and use; I want to bake in just enough policies to cater to the RAD-style dev experience without making the framework too opinionated
+- They aim for flexibility and power, which makes them hard to learn and use; I want to bake in just enough policies for the RAD style without making the framework too opinionated

 ## Getting started (DEPRECATED)